tylerlrhodes/blog2/content/posts/Girard-Triangular-Desire-Notes.md

   on contact with a relic of the past.
 The memory is no longer poisoned, as was the desire, by the rival desire

+Chapter 3:

+* "Imitative desire is always a desire to be Another.
+There is only one metaphysical desire but the particular desires which instantiate this primordial desire are of infinite variety.
+From what we can observe directly, nothing is constant in the desire of a hero of a novel.
+Even its intensity is variable.
+It depends on the degree of "metaphysical virtue" possessed by the object.
+And this virtue, in turn, depends on the distance between the object and meditor."

+* Desire always increases in intensity as the mediator approaches the desiring subject.
+* The closre the mediator comes, the more feverish the action becomes.
+* As the role of the metaphysical grows greater in desire, that of the physical diminishes in importance.
+* Stendhal: the pettier the social differences, the more affection it produces
+* Most extreme forms of internal mediation should therefore be defined as a minimum difference producing a maximum affection.
+* Stendhal or Proust: disappointment when possession attained is entirely metaphysical.
+Possession of the objeect has not changed the subjects being.
+Expected metamorphosis has not taken place.
+* p90
+* "decomposition of personality": comes from multiplication of mediators
+* the briefer the reign of mediator, the more tyrannical it becomes
+* the underground man's mediators succeed one another so rapidly, we can no longer speak of distinct selves
+* man from the underground is often torn between several simultaneous mediations
+* beginning with Proust: mediator can be anyone and popup at any moment
+* "As the mediation becomes more unstable the yoke grows heavier.
+Don Quixote's mediation is a feudal monarchy which is sometimes more symbolic than real.
+But the underground man's mediation is a series of dictatorships as savage as they are temporary.
+The results of this convulsive state are not limited to any particular area of existence; on the contrary, they are totalitarian."

+Chapter 4:

+* Metaphysical desire is eminently contagious.
+* Don Quixote spreads the "ontological sickness" to those around him
+* "the truly diabolical subtlety of the ontological sickness provides the clue to numerous episodes."
+* The supreme imitator is imitated; the work denouncing metaphysical desire is enlisted under its banner and becomes its best ally.
+* The contagious nature of metaphysical desire is one of the most important points of novelistic revalation.
+* Metaphysical desire is always contagious.
+It becomes even more so as the mediator draws nearer to the hero.
+* The nearer the mediator comes the more extensive are the ravages of mediation.
+* In the world of internal mediation, the contagion is so widespread that everyone can become his neighbor's mediator without ever understanding the role he is playing.
+* Each imitates the other while claiming that his own desire is prior and previous.
+* The more intense the hatred the nearer it brings us to the loathed rival.
+Everything it suggests to one, it suggests equally to the other, including the desire to distinguish onself at all costs.
+* Modern society is no longer anything but a negative imitation and the effort to leave the beaten path forces everyone inevitably into the same ditch.
+* Double, or reciprocal, mediation: Renal thought he was imitating Valenod's desire and now VAlenod is imitating Renal's desire
+* "Reality springs from the illusion and provides it with a misleading guarantee."
+* In double mediation, the metamorphosis of the object is common to both partners.
+* "The players are opposed but alike, and even interchangeable, for they make exactly the same movements." - p103
+* "The players are partners, but they agree only to disagree"
+* "As we know, each one holds the Other responsible for the misfortune which falls upon him."
+* All imitated desire, no matter how noble and inoffensive it appears at the beginning, gradually drags its victims down into the infernal regions
+* "In the universe of internal mediation indifference is never simply neutral; it is never pure absence of desire.
+To the observer it always appears as the exteriour aspect of a desire of oneself.
+And it is this supposed desire which is imitated.
+Far from contradicting the laws of metaphysical desire, the dialectic of indifference confirms them."
+* In the world of internal mediation every desire can produce other rival desires.
+* When double mediation invades the domain of love, all hope of reciprocity vanishes.
+* "In double mediation each one stakes his freedom against the other's.
+The struggle ends when one of the partners admits his desire and humbles his pride.
+* "Stendhalian vanity, Proustian snobbism, and the Dostoyevskain underground are the new forms assumed by the struggle of consciousnesses in a universe of physical non-violence.
+* Violence, far from serving the interests of whoever exerts it, reveals the intensity of his desire; thus it is a sign of slavery.